-Launching Writer’s Notebooks Using Aimee
+Launching Writer’s Notebooks Using Aimee Buckner’s Notebook Know-How

-My copy is completely dog-eared and marked up, but I still found it difficult to find each strategy and access the resources I needed to teach it.
+My copy of Notebook Know-How is completely dog-eared and marked up, but I still found it difficult to find each strategy and access the resources I needed to teach it.
 For the “launching” and “kneading” sections of the book– what I typically use in the first couple of months of the year– I created this handy chart as a quick reference.

 Quick Reference Chart Writer’s Notebook Strategies: